Ty-ago/test-repo2/README.md

 # Top Knotch Solutions

 Hello & welcome to the TKS Repo!
 This is my first attempt to create a web application for a painting business.
-My intention is to develop a static application for his business implementing the following technologies:
+My intention is to develop a static application for Robert V. Davis' business, Top Knotch Solutions by implementing the following technologies:

     HTML
     CSS